hetmanskyi-cloud/AWS/terraform/templates/README.md

 ---

-## 3. Architecture Diagram
+## 3. Architecture Diagrams

-This diagram illustrates the three distinct bootstrapping workflows initiated by each of the user-data templates.
+This section illustrates the three distinct bootstrapping workflows initiated by each of the user-data templates.

+### 3.1 Workflow 1: Ansible-Based Deployment

 ```mermaid
 graph TD